By Eli Sanderlin, NMLS #1983384 · Updated July 8, 2026 · 15 min read

 • Trusting AirDNA without sanity check.
 AirDNA can over-project on emerging markets.
 Always cross-check with actual Airbnb listings and conservative occupancy.

 • Ignoring property tax reset.
 Florida resets property tax to current sale price for non-homestead.
-Your tax line will be 2–4× the seller's bill.
+Your tax line will be 2 to 4× the seller's bill.

 • Forgetting HOA STR rules.
 Even if Monroe County allows STR, your HOA might forbid it.
 Read the bylaws before signing.

 • Underestimating capex.
-Coastal STR properties need new appliances every 3–5 years (saltwater destroys them faster), exterior repaint, and HVAC service.
+Coastal STR properties need new appliances every 3 to 5 years (saltwater destroys them faster), exterior repaint, and HVAC service.
 Budget 1.5% of value annually.

 • Choosing a national DSCR lender that doesn't understand Florida coastal.
 Half of them sound great until they hit the insurance binder.